-5 Top Weekly TSX Stocks: Liberty Hits High-Grade Gold | INN
+5 Top Weekly TSX Stocks: Liberty Hits High-grade Gold | INN

 Gaining on the TSX last week were Liberty Gold, International Tower Hill Mines, Continental Gold, Marathon Gold and North American Palladium.

-World news was heavy on US impeachment and Brexit news, with British Prime Minister Boris Johnson pledging there will be no delay to Brexit even if there is no deal — despite agreeing in court to seek a delay to meet legal requirements set by Parliament.
+World news was heavy on US impeachment and Brexit, with British Prime Minister Boris Johnson pledging there will be no delay to Brexit even if there is no deal — despite agreeing in court to seek a delay to meet legal requirements set by parliament.

-Precious metals were very much on the mind through the week: Below are the top five gaining resources and energy stocks on the TSX, and all of them are precious metals-focused companies.
+Despite those falls, precious metals were very much on the mind last week.
+Below are the top five gaining resources and energy stocks on the TSX, and all of them are precious metals-focused companies.

 - Liberty Gold (TSX:LGD)